-Enjoy a Naturalist-guided WALK to see the flora and fauna that thrive in the Amazon.
-After lunch, sail up the river to visit an AMAZON NATIVE CABOCLO VILLAGE to learn about their traditions, costumes, and culture.
-Also try your hand at piranha fishing!
-Later, visit the MONKEY JUNGLE RESERVE, where researchers work to rehabilitate primates like spider, squirrel, woolly, and capuchin monkeys and reintroduce them to the jungle.
+Enjoy a Naturalist-guided walk to see the flora and fauna that thrive in the Amazon.
+After lunch, sail up the river to visit an Amazon native Caboclo village to learn about their traditions, costumes, and culture.
+Also, try your hand at piranha fishing!
+Later, visit the Monkey Jungle Reserve, where researchers work to rehabilitate primates like spider, squirrel, woolly, and capuchin monkeys and reintroduce them into the jungle.
 This evening, venture back out on canoe with your Naturalist to appreciate the sounds of the jungle at night and look for small alligators (and other night creatures).

 Sprawling between majestic granite peaks and the blue South Atlantic, Rio is a city of beauty, wonder, and energy.
-Guided sightseeing begins with a drive along Rio’s famed Leblon, Ipanema, and Copacabana Beaches.
-Take the cog railway 2,300 feet up to the summit of CORCOVADO to view the infamous Christ the Redeemer statue and 360-degree views of Guanabara Bay and the bustling city below.
+Guided sightseeing begins with a drive along Rio’s famed Leblon, Ipanema, and Copacabana beaches.
+Take the cog railway 2,300 feet up to the summit of Corcovado to view the famous Christ the Redeemer statue and 360-degree views of Guanabara Bay and the bustling city below.
 Your afternoon is free to explore on your own.
-Perhaps join an optional excursion to a nearby favela for a glimpse into the life of these colorful communities that nearly 25% of the people call home.
-Tonight, your Tour Director hosts a welcome dinner at a local churrascaria, serving prime meats, seafood, and fish.
-Following dinner, perhaps opt for a fun outing to see a Samba show highlighting the Brazilian Samba and its dazzling costumes.
+Tonight, perhaps opt for a dinner at a local churrascaria, serving prime meats, seafood, and fish.

 A free day in Rio allows you to relax on one of the beaches or take an optional excursion to the historic city of Petropolis to see the former summer palace of Emperor Pedro II.

-Cross the border and visit the Argentine side of the FALLS.
-Begin with a short ride on the open-air ECOLOGICAL JUNGLE TRAIN through the rainforest.
+Cross the border and visit the Argentine side of the falls.
+Begin with a short ride on the open-air Ecological Jungle Train through the rainforest.
 A series of boardwalks takes you above the falls to see the water crashing down into the Devil’s Throat.
-Your afternoon is free to explore, or you may opt to visit the Bird Park, home to many species of indigenous birds as well as flora from the area.
+Your afternoon is free to explore, or you may opt to visit the Bird Park, home to many species of endemic birds as well as flora from the area.

 Transfer to the airport for your flight to Buenos Aires, Argentina’s cosmopolitan capital.
 After settling into your hotel, an orientation tour familiarizes you with the “Paris of South America” and its wide boulevards, outdoor cafés, and charming shops.

-Morning sightseeing with a Local Guide focuses on the city’s landmarks, including the Colon Opera House and Plaza de Mayo, site of La Casa Rosada (the President’s Pink House) and Metropolitan Cathedral.
-Also visit La Boca and San Telmo, one of Buenos Aires’ oldest neighborhoods, and RECOLETA CEMETERY, where Eva Peron is buried.
-End your day with an Argentinean meal, followed by a sensuous TANGO SHOW.
+Morning sightseeing with a Local Guide focuses on the city’s landmarks, including the Teatro Colón Opera House and Plaza de Mayo, site of La Casa Rosada (the President’s Pink House), and Metropolitan Cathedral.
+Also, visit La Boca and San Telmo, one of Buenos Aires’ oldest neighborhoods, and Recoleta Cemetery where Eva Perón is buried.
+End your day with an Argentinean meal, followed by a sensuous Tango show.

 Today is free for independent activities, or you can take an optional excursion to a local estancia (ranch) to experience the life of the gauchos (cowboys), as well as traditional dance performances and a barbecue lunch.

 Fly over the majestic Andes to Santiago, Chile’s scenic capital between the Pacific and the Andes.
-With a coastline more than 2,650 miles long, Chile is more than 10 times longer than wide.
-It has a distinctly European flavor accented with Latin flair, making Santiago one of South America’s most sophisticated and modern cities.
+With a coastline more than 2,650 miles long, Chile is more than 10 times longer than it is wide.
+With a distinctly European flavor accented with Latin flair, Santiago is one of South America’s most sophisticated and modern cities.